DigitalMediaServer/crowdin-maven-plugin/README.md

-# UMS crowdin Maven Plugin
+# DMS crowdin Maven Plugin

 This plugin allows Maven projects to be translated using crowdin.
-It is based on [glandais' crowdin-maven plugin] (https://github.com/glandais/crowdin-maven), but has been adapted for use with the [Universal Media Server project] (https://github.com/UniversalMediaServer/UniversalMediaServer).
+It is based on [glandais' crowdin-maven plugin](https://github.com/glandais/crowdin-maven), but has been adapted for use with the [Digital Media Server project](https://github.com/DigitalMediaServer/DigitalMediaServer).

 ## Configuration